-If the golden child was good looking, intelligent, be it academically, sport, musical, creative, your parents will have played close attention to these achievements, pushing them for more and better.
+If the golden child was good-looking and intelligent, be it academically, in sport, musical, or creative, your parents will have played close attention to these achievements, pushing them for more and better.

-They may have threatened you not to tell others, and you’ll have been that terrified you wouldn’t have done.
+They may have threatened you not to tell others, and you’ll have been that terrified you wouldn’t have done it.

-Now and again, when they wanted something from you, or they wanted to use you for something, they would have played nice, as all narcissists do, just to confuse you even more.
+Now and again, when they wanted something from you, or they wanted to use you for something, they would play nice, as all narcissists do, just to confuse you even more.

 If you were not protected from your narcissistic parents or at least one of your parents, you would probably suffer from childhood trauma yourself as you grew up, often not trusting in others.

-As they often feel jealous of others, they can also feel threatened within themselves, their low self-worth, which many with low self-worth often people please, those who don’t can and do abuse others mentally, physically, financially, spiritually, emotionally and many more, they will pick out your flaws (we all have them.) your weaknesses (we all have those too.) they will Invalidate, they will call you names, put you down, lie, to make themselves feel better.
-They’ll play the victim to the rest of the family, to gain the attention and feel superior, the rest of the family might believe the narcissists twisted lies which invalidates you all the more if family members don’t want to see leave them to it.
+As they often feel jealous of others, they can also feel threatened within themselves, their low self-worth, which many who are not narcissistic with low self-worth often people please, those who don’t can and do abuse others mentally, physically, financially, spiritually, emotionally and many more, they will pick out your flaws (we all have them.) your weaknesses (we all have those too.) they will Invalidate, they will call you names, put you down, lie, to make themselves feel better.
+They’ll play the victim to the rest of the family to gain attention and feel superior.
+The rest of the family might believe the narcissist’s twisted lies, which invalidates you all the more if family members don’t want to see leave them to it.